 Read more about the Masaryk Institute

-Yad Vashem, the Holocaust Martyrs’ and Heroes’ Remembrance Authority, was established by the Israeli Parliament in 1953.
+Yad Vashem, the World Holocaust Remembrance Center, was established by the Israeli Parliament in 1953.
 Located on the Mount of Remembrance in Jerusalem, Yad Vashem is dedicated to Holocaust remembrance, documentation, research and education.
-Through the International School for Holocaust Studies, the Museum Complex, the International Institute for Holocaust Research and Publications Department, the Archives with over 179 million pages of documentation, the Hall of Names, the Library, and its monuments and memorials, Yad Vashem seeks to meaningfully impart the legacy of the Shoah for generations to come.
-Every year, some 900,000 people visit Yad Vashem’s 45-acre campus, and millions more explore various aspects of the Holocaust through Yad Vashem's activities around the world and online.
+Through the International School for Holocaust Studies, the Museum Complex, the International Institute for Holocaust Research and Publications Department, the Archives with over 210 million pages of documentation, the Hall of Names, the Library, and its monuments and memorials, Yad Vashem seeks to meaningfully impart the legacy of the Shoah for generations to come.
+Every year, some 1,000,000 people visit Yad Vashem’s 45-acre campus, and millions more explore various aspects of the Holocaust through Yad Vashem's activities around the world and online.
 Drawing on the memories of the past, Yad Vashem aims to strengthen commitment to Jewish continuity and protect basic human values.

-Yad Vashem is involved in the EHRI leadership and leads work on expanding and sustaining EHRI and on coordination with humanities research infrastructures and new methodologies.
-Yad Vashem is participating in 9 additional work packages.
+Yad Vashem is involved in the EHRI leadership and leads work on user, access, and training strategy.
+Yad Vashem is participating in 5 additional work packages.

 King’s College London is a research university located in London and a constituent college of the University of London.
 KCL is represented in EHRI by the Department of Digital Humanities (http://www.kcl.ac.uk/artshums/depts/ddh/index.aspx).
 The Department is an international leader in the application of technology in research in the arts and humanities, and in the social sciences.
 It works at the intersection between research methods and practice, digital informatics and research infrastructure development.
 Key research areas are the theory and practice of digital libraries, digital archives and digital asset management; knowledge organisation and digital information management, through all stages of the digital lifecycle; researcher practices in the digital domain, including citizen and community engagement; ICT methods for digital scholarship and research, and the formalisation of research methods through the use of ICT; and e-research infrastructures and environments.